wp-plugins/countdown-clock/readme.txt

 == Frequently Asked Questions ==

+= I cannot find the event I want =
+Have a quick look in  [mycountdown.org](http://mycountdown.org "All the countdowns in the world"), and search for your event, e.g. halloween, christmas, birthday, wedding, or pregnancy.
+Then go to "Event Type" dropdown, choose and save your selection.
+Then go to countdown drop-down and find your countdown, save the selection.

-= How do I customize my event and message? =
+= I want my own event =
-On the control panel select "My Countdown" event type and save the setting.
+Select "My Countdown" event type and save, then look at the countdown drop-down.
 A date and text input boxes will appear for your messages.

+= I cannot input my chosen message =
+Some events are preset e.g. Christmas, and the messages have been preset for you.
+Some events are customizable e.g. Birthday.
+Go to "Event type" dropdown, choose "My countdown", save settings.
+Text boxes will appear for your event and the message on the day of the event.

 = How do I customize the colours? =
 Go to the Appearance->Widgets tab in your wordpress admin panel, and choose click on settings for the countdown clock, select text, border and background colors from the drop downs